Thermo Fisher Scientific: HeLa cells

 In October 2021 the estate of Henrietta Lacks sued to get past and future payment for the alleged and widely known unauthorized sale by Thermo Fisher Scientific of her HeLa cells which are essential in many types of research.
 Over 50 million tons of her cells have been produced and used in over 60,000 scientific studies touching virtually every realm of medicine, including the development of polio vaccines, gene mapping, in-vitro fertilization, and multitudes more.

-In May of 2022, it was announced Thermo Fisher Scientific went to court to seek a dismissal of the lawsuit.
+In May 2022, it was announced Thermo Fisher Scientific went to court to seek a dismissal of the lawsuit.
+In late July 2023, with the motion to dismiss still outstanding, the court ordered the parties to attend a settlement conference.
+Soon after that, settlement of the suit, with undisclosed terms, was announced.

 Mexican plant

-In 2013, Opengate Capital Group LLC filed suit against Thermo Fisher Scientific for selling it a manufacturing plant controlled by a drug cartel.
-According to Opengate Capital, the company withheld important documents and pressured employees into concealing the presence of the gang.
+In 2013, Opengate Capital Group LLC filed suit against Thermo Fisher Scientific for selling it a manufacturing plant controlled by the Gulf Cartel.
+According to Opengate Capital, the company withheld important documents and pressured employees into concealing the presence of the drug cartel.